10 Smart City Apartment Ideas to Make Every Room Work Harder

 • Repeat colors to make the apartment feel cohesive

-Smart Small Apartment Ideas by Room
+Smart City Apartment Ideas by Room

 Although these ideas can work throughout your home, it helps to match each strategy to the room where it will make the biggest difference.
 The table below gives you a quick way to decide where to start.